jqujqu/EpiphyteSlim/README.md

 # Epiphyte

-Epiphyte is a software package for estimating phylogenetic tree from epigenetic modification (DNA methylation primarily) profiles of multiple species.
+Epiphyte is a software package for estimating a phylogenetic tree from epigenetic modification (DNA methylation primarily) profiles of multiple species.
 It assumes

-  - known phylogenetic relationship between species
+  - known phylogenetic relationships (tree topology) between species
   - epigenetic modification has binary state